DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-28-changes-to-the-sign-in-flow-when-dfe-sign-in-is-unavailable.md

       src: confirmation.png
 ---

-We redesigned the regular sign in flow as part of [creating a start page on GOV.UK](#).
+We redesigned the normal sign in flow as part of [creating a start page on GOV.UK](#).

-Whilst doing this work, we noticed some ways to improve the sign in flow when DfE Sign-in is unavailable.
+While doing this work, we noticed some ways to improve the sign in flow when DfE Sign-in is unavailable.

 For example: